 - Delay start: allows you to choose when your drying cycle starts and finishes

 - Fast-drying: speeds up the drying process without putting strain on your clothes

+If you’re looking for a dryer that’s flexible and comes with all the bells and whistles in terms of design and features, then a condenser dryer is for you.
 On the other hand, if you’re looking for a cheap and cheerful model that dries your clothes quickly and that’s simple to use and low maintenance, then a vented dryer is ideal.
-Keep in mind it will need to be placed somewhere with good ventilation and may require professional installation, adding to the upfront cost.
+Compare dryers to see which kind is the best choice for your home and your budget.